soniamartis/kafka/README.md

 - Within a cluster of brokers, one broker will function as the cluster conrtoller
 - It is responsible for admin operations like assigning partitions to brokers and monitoring for broker failures
 - A part is owned by single broker in the cluster called as leader of the part
 - A replicated partition is assigned to additional brokers, called followers of the partition.
-Replication provides redundancy of messages in the partition, such that one of the followers can take o[...]
-- is a broker failure.
+Replication provides redundancy of messages in the partition, such that one of the followers can take over in case of a broker failure.
 All producers must connect to the leader in order to publish messages, but consumers may fetch from either the leader or one of the followers.

 ## Retention